Special Forces (38 Special album)

-Special Forces is the fifth studio album by American rock band 38 Special, released on May 4, 1982, by A&M Records.
+Special Forces is the fifth studio album by American rock band 38 Special, released in 1982 by A&M Records.
 The band embarked on the Special Forces Tour to support the album.

 Special Forces peaked at number 10 on the Billboard 200, making it the band's highest-charting studio album in the United States.
 Three of the four charted singles from the album were co-written with Survivor's Jim Peterik, including "Caught Up in You", the band's first Top 10 hit on the Billboard Hot 100.

+A remastered CD, with three live bonus tracks, was reissued by Rock Candy Records in September 2023.